Skip to content

 Section titled “afterEach(fn: (fixtures) => void | Promise<void>): void”

 Run a function after each test in the current suite.
 Runs even if the test fails.
-Receives { device, projectName }.
+Receives the same fixtures as beforeEach.